Cromigon/flexget-rabbitmq-plugin/README.md

 * You need to have pika installed (tested with version 0.10.0)

 Place rabbitmq.py in your plugins folder, e.g. ~/.config/flexget/plugins/

-Configure accordingly to the documentation
+Configure accordingly to the documentation.

 ## Configuration